 Hospital de Sant Pau

-This stunning building in the Modernist style was a fully functioning hospital from 1930 to 2009.
-Now a monument and an important archive of hospital records, its actually one of the most important in the world with records back to 1500.The whole complex, gardens, façades, roof, inside spaces, ceiling, tiles and windows are all impeccably designed and restored.
+A stunning building in the Modernist style.
+This was a fully functioning hospital from 1930 to 2009.
+Now its a monument and an important archive of hospital records.
+It is one of the most important in the world, holding records right back to 1500.The whole complex, gardens, façades, roof, inside spaces, ceiling, tiles and windows are all impeccably designed and restored.
 The architectural inspiration was nature in many of the designs and patterns.

-To visit I´d recommend a guided tour (available in several languages..
-English, French, Catalan, Spanish) as they know there stuff and it´s such an interesting story to hear.
+To visit I´d recommend a guided tour (available in English, French, Catalan, Spanish) as it´s such an interesting story to hear.
 Seen below is one of the ceilings and stained glass details of one of the pavillions.
 During my visit I think I took over 100 photos.
 Such beautiful architecture and a peaceful space for recovery.
 It´s such a shame that it can´t still be used today as a hospital.

 La Roca Outlet

 This outlet has lots of Spanish brands such as Camper, HOSS Intropia, Mango, Adolfo Dominguez but also has its fair share of international stores too.
 Tommy Hilfiger, Versace and Carolina Herrera.
 There are over 130 shops to wander around.

-I really enjoyed the afternoon shopping at La Roca, it´s best to go on a weekday and avoid weekends as it get very busy.
+It´s best to go on a weekday and avoid weekends as it get very busy.

-The whole retail park is well looked after and it didn’t seem much different from the ones I´ve visited in the USA over the last 2 years.
+The whole retail park is well looked after and it didn’t seem much different from the ones I´ve visited in the USA.
 (Only in scale) I also look out when outlet shopping for non seasonal items.
-I buy bikins in winter and boots and heavy coats in summertime.
+I buy bikinis in winter and boots and heavy coats in summertime.
 This way you can get some great deals.

 I hadn´t been to Barcelona Zoo since I was about 13 or 14 years old.
 It was great to revisit after all these years.
 The Zoo is located close to the Ciutadella Park.
 You can get there by bus and by metro.

 It’s a great day out especially if you are travelling with children as they have plenty of things going on all day.
 Feeding times, play parks dotted around the zoo, face painting session (paid activity)

 There is also a petting zoo with smaller farmyard animals such as goats, pigs and chickens.
 The ticket price is quite hefty so I would make a day of it.
 20€ adults 12€ children, so a family of four would be 64 euros entry.
 Try to look out ahead of time for online discounts if you pre book.
 This way you also get to skip the queues when you arrive with a pre paid ticket.
 There are lots of places to enjoy a packed lunch if you want to take you own food or snacks around the zoo.

 With 14 hectares to discover you will have plenty to see if you spend a day there.
 Look out for the feeding times and timetable of special activities online to plan your visit.
-The petting zoo has activities at 12 noon and 1pm and then the Sea lions and Doplhins have other things going on worth seeking out.
+The petting zoo has activities at 12 noon and 1pm and then the Sea lions and Dolphins have other things going on worth seeking out.